heig-vd-dai-course/heig-vd-dai-course/12.02-practical-work-3-(1-of-5)/01-course-material/README.md

 The API will be defined by you.

-Feel free to be creative and to create a web application that you would like to use.
-It can be a web application that you would like to use in your daily life or a web application that you would like to use for your studies.
+Feel free to be creative!
 For example, you can choose to create a web application that allows you to manage your shopping list, a web application that allows you to manage your tasks, a web application that allows you to manage your notes, etc. If you do not have any idea, come to see us and we can give you.

 Multiple groups can choose the same processing and you can share your methodology and take inspiration from/help each other.
 However, you are not